 The magic system deserves special notice.
 It is extremely complicated and involves choosing from different elemental enchantments, several of which interact with one another to create new or more powerful spells.
 At the very least a given enchantment grants bonuses to stats, while carefully experimenting with the system results in spells being sealed into equipment.
 Since Wizards and Elves cannot use weapons, they must rely on this magic to be at all competent in battle.

-Almost akin to a pen&paper game, Sorcerian has a modular structure.
+Almost akin to a pen and paper game, Sorcerian has a modular structure.
 You can technically exit every quest by returning to the entrance, where you can sell any loot you’ve found.
 You can also play scenarios over and over to get more loot, and you are allowed to select any quest in the game at any time with the exception of the final one, which is locked until all others are completed.
 Though the specifics of each quest differ, they pretty much all boil down to the standards: kill this thing, rescue this person, find this item.
-There is really no over-arching plot of any kind in Sorcerian, and each quest is pretty much a self-contained story.
+There is really no over-arching plot in Sorcerian, and each quest is pretty much a self-contained story.
 Most of the plot for each quest is explained in the booklet and not in the game.
 Some scenarios also have a limit on how many characters you can take into each quest – usually it’s either three or four.
+There are fifteen scenarios in the original release, plus a final battle against a dragon.

 Once a quest begins, the game, which up until now has seemed like some sort of Wizardry clone, is now revealed as a side-scrolling action game.
 The player controls all four characters at once, which looks pretty comical.
 The characters all run with the same two frames of animation, and all have floaty, jerky jumps that look and feel pretty strange.
 It will never stop looking ridiculous, so it’s better to just get over it right away.
 Run around, watch the characters chase each other and jump at precisely the same times, have your laughs, and move on.